CelticHeroesSuggestions/Database/forging/forging.md

 Patch the conversation_lookup.txt, mob_list.txt, conversation_lookup.txt, ability_list.txt.

 ### Adding recipes

+To parse a CSV file from a spreadsheet, see `generate_recipes.py`.

+To add recipes manually:

 Add recipes to the `recipes` table in SQL, can overwrite some DNU ones, for example `71-86`.
 The below adds recipes for connacht armor
 ```